 The Queen’s Scottish palace has been decorated by the Royal Collection Trust, which has also given a glimpse of the newly decorated Royal Dining Room on its Instagram.
 The table is laid with flowers, wreaths and candied sugar fruits.

-The palace opened its doors to the public on Friday (3 December) and can be visited until 6 January 2022 if you want to see Edinburgh’s Royal Palace transformed for the festive season.
+The palace opened its doors to the public on Friday and can be visited until 6 January 2022 to see Edinburgh’s Royal Palace transformed for the festive season.

 Last week, the Royal Family posted images of the 20-foot Christmas tree which has been erected in St George’s Hall at Windsor Castle.